pingcap/docs-cn/dev/tidb-in-kubernetes/troubleshoot.md

 ## Recover the cluster after accidental deletion

 TiDB Operator uses PV (Persistent Volume) and PVC (Persistent Volume Claim) to store persistent data.
-If you accidentally delete a cluster using `helm delete`, the PV/PVC objects and data are still retained to ensure data security.
+If you accidentally delete a cluster using `helm delete`, the PV/PVC objects and data are still retained to ensure data safety.

 To restore the cluster at this time, use the `helm install` command to create a cluster with the same name.
 The retained PV/PVC and data are reused.